lipanpanpanpan/Networking-Routing/README.txt

 4. Specify if your code can handle link weights or do incremental updates.
 If you have implemented any of them, describe what additional considerations need to be taken into.
 Our code can handle link weights and do incremental updates.
 For link weights, we simply specify a different weight.
+We now must take into consideration when a direct link is not the fastest route to a destination.
+We also had to take into consideration when a link weight possibly approached infinity.
 For incremental updates, we needed to create a list of changes made that had to be cleared and kept up to date.
+We had to make sure updates were being propagated properly across the network.